alec-x/topological_stain_quantifier/README.md

 ### Background
 Neutrophils apoptose, releasing DNA that creates a dead zone.
-This effect is called a neutrophil extracellular trap
+This effect is called a neutrophil extracellular trap.
+In this tool, we have created a custom measurement of the leve of NETs.

 ### Measurements Given
 **Green Stain (EGFP)**